-Top 5 Things To Do In Hoi An – 36 Hours in The Vietnam of Your Dreams
+Top 5 Things To Do In Hoi An in Two Days

 Silk lanterns, sampan boats, water buffalos, and rice paddies.
 Enjoy the traditional Vietnam of your dreams with these top things to do in Hoi An.

 Hoi An is located in central Vietnam, near the coast.
 It’s a small city but has a big history.
 It was one of Asia’s leading ports from the 15th to 18th centuries.